cozy/cozy-ui/docs/README.md

 * Add the new component in `/react` folder with its `README.md` file
 * Expose it in the API by adding it in `react/index.js`
 * Add it in the documentation by modifying `docs/styleguide.config.js`
-* If necessary you can add snapshots for it by modifying `react/examples.spec.jsx` and updating them `yarn build && yarn test -u`
+* If necessary you can add snapshots for it by modifying `react/examples.spec.jsx` and updating them `yarn makeSpriteAndPalette && yarn build && yarn test -u`
 * Remember to propagate the possible `ref` with `React.forwardRef`.
 [See forwardRef documentation](https://en.reactjs.org/docs/forwarding-refs.html)
 * Try to think of ARIA attributes if you are coding new components

+Be careful to respect MUI API when creating a new component.
+See [our guidelines to create a new component](./guidelines.md#new-component).

 ### Rename/Move a component